open-policy-agent/gatekeeper/website/docs/failing-closed.md

 ## How to Fail Closed

-If you installed Gatekeeper via the manifest, the only needed change is to set Gatekeeper's `ValidatingWebhookConfiguration` to fail.
+If you installed Gatekeeper via the manifest, the only needed change is to set the `failurePolicy` field of Gatekeeper's `ValidatingWebhookConfiguration` to `Fail`.
 For example:

 ```yaml